-This article is written by Shristi Suman, a second-year student of Symbiosis Law School, Hyderabad.
+This article is written by Shristi Suman, a second-year student of Symbiosis Law School, Hyderabad and Vithi Khandelwal, a first-year student at Institute of Law, Nirma University.
 In this article, the landmark judgment of the case Justice K.S.
 Puttaswamy (Retd.) and anr.
 V. Union of India has been discussed.

 Justice K. S. Puttaswamy (Retd.) and Anr. vs Union Of India is a landmark case and the judgment was given by the Hon’ble Supreme Court of India.
 The judgment given in the case by the Bench gave a new perspective to the Right to Privacy of the citizens.
 It was held that the Right to Privacy is a Fundamental Right under Articles 14, 19 and 21 of the Indian Constitution.

 The Hon’ble Court upheld the Aadhaar Act and stuck down the provision of the Act which was unconstitutional.
 It was held by the Court that the Right to Privacy of the citizens has to be protected as an intrinsic part of the right to life and personal liberty under Article 21 and as a part of the freedoms guaranteed by Part III of the Constitution.
 The Court explicitly overruled the previous landmark judgments of the Supreme Court Kharak Singh vs State of UP and M.P Sharma vs Satish Chandra in which it was held that Right to Privacy is not a Fundamental Right of the citizens under the Indian Constitution.

 To know more about the constitutional validity of Aadhar Act in the case of Justice K.S.
 Puttaswamy (Retd.) and Anr. v.
 Union of India in brief, please refer to the video below: